thorswap/SwapKit/readme/why-swapkit.md

 #### THORChain Liquidity

-THORChain supports not only single sided yield through savers, but a range of options are available as a Liquidity Provider.
+THORChain supports not only single-sided yield through savers, but a range of options are available as a Liquidity Provider.